/**** JS For Blog TOC ****/

 More, importantly, these security headers instruct browsers about what users SHOULD not be able to do when loading and interacting with your application.

-3. X-Content-Type-Options - helps to counter MIME Confusion attacks and unauthorised hotlinking attacks.
+- X-Content-Type-Options - helps to counter MIME Confusion attacks and unauthorised hotlinking attacks.

-4. Feature-Policy - allows you to selectively enable, disable, and modify the behaviour of APIs and features in the browser.
+- Feature-Policy - allows you to selectively enable, disable, and modify the behaviour of APIs and features in the browser.

-6. Referrer-Policy - helps you control if and how much information your application submits to external websites that your users are clicking through to.
+- Referrer-Policy - helps you control if and how much information your application submits to external websites that your users are clicking through to.

-7. Content-Security-Policy - allows you to explicitly define the sources from which a browser can load components when rendering your application.
+- Content-Security-Policy - allows you to explicitly define the sources from which a browser can load components when rendering your application.
 It supersedes previously recommended headers like X-WebKit-CSP and X-Content-Security-Policy.

-What's the easiest & quickest way I can check my HTTP security headers?
+How I can check my HTTP security headers?

-The easiest and quickest way to check how many of these seven HTTP headers your web application uses adequately is by using the CyberChief.ai HTTP header analysis service.
 Simply enter your web app’s login page and in less than 2 seconds you will be will have a complete analysis of the HTTP headers that are already configured properly, and those that need more work.

 The best part is that Cyber Chief’s recommendations spell out in detail where your developers can configure these HTTP headers in your application.
 It will also explain what directives and keywords should be used maximise the security that each HTTP header can offer.

-There are usually zero compelling reasons to pay hundreds or even thousands of dollars fancy SSL certificates from brand-name SSL certificate vendors.
+There are usually 0 compelling reasons to pay hundreds or even thousands of dollars fancy SSL certificates from brand-name SSL certificate vendors.
 A free SSL certificate from services like LetsEncrypt or Cloudflare will be more than adequate for most cloud applications.

 OWASP indeed has a very rigorous list of best practice application security controls, you can access them here.

-1. Patch your systems regularly
+- Patch your systems regularly

-2. Implement a Web Application Firewall (WAF)
+- Implement a Web Application Firewall (WAF)

-4. Perform input validation on all inputs
+- Perform input validation on all inputs

-5. Sanitize the output of error messages
+- Sanitize the output of error messages

-6. Separate development or non-production environments from production environments
+- Separate non-production environments from production environments

-8. Verify vendor security processes
+- Verify vendor security processes throughout the application lifecycle

-9. Secure your databases with adequate security hardening
+- Secure your databases with adequate security hardening

-10. Train developers on writing secure code
+- Train developers on writing secure code by giving them on-the-job application security coaching

-11. Remove development artifacts from production code
+- Remove software development artifacts from production application code

 OWASP is undoubdtedly a great source to level up your coding practices to minimise security threats and protect sensitive data.